Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 You get the tattoo.

-Yeah, of course, like why would two women want to have children?
+Of course, like, why would two women want to have children?

 What do you mean?